- Health Topics

 Hosts of individual venues decide whether this is included in the official count.
 Whether it is officially counted as a latch or not, you are still welcome to attend the event to connect with other breastfeeding mothers in the community.

 We are counting the number of latches, so if both babies breastfeed during the official count time period, this counts as two latches.

 No, we welcome all breastfeeding children to take part.

 A list of all currently registered venues is available on our ‘Find a Venue’ page.
 New venue registrations are accepted right up to the day before the event, so keep checking as one near you may be listed nearer the event.

 New venue registrations are accepted right up to the day before the event, so even if there is not a venue near you, one may be listed nearer the time.
 If there is not currently a venue in your area, you could host an event yourself.
 Hosting is easy, fun, and a great way to connect with other breastfeeding women in your community.
 Information on hosting can be found here.
-If there is no venue near you, and you do not wish to host your own event, you can take part in the Big Latch On online, through the ‘I latched on’ breastfeeding selfie campaign.
+If there is no venue near you, and you do not wish to host your own event, you can take part in the Eat, Play, Love online, through the ‘I latched on’ breastfeeding selfie campaign.
 Information on the selfie campaign can be found here.

 Yes.
 Support of family, whānau and friends is important for breastfeeding, and we encourage you to bring as many supporters with you as you like.

 The selfie initiative was created in 2014 to provide breastfeeding women who could not attend a Eat, Play, Love event in person a chance to participate online and encourage them to connect with other breastfeeding mums via social media sites such as Facebook.